A Disappearance from the Ocean View Hotel

 [Producer / Voice] In cool, misty forests along the coast of New South Wales Australia, a group of lyrebirds is suspected of singing human songs they learned in the 1920s.
 A team of researchers sets out to investigate.

-(Senior Producer) A five-part series about Frances Kelsey, the doctor who said no to thalidomide.
-(With host, Katie Hafner, and producer, Sarah Wyman)
+(Senior Producer with host, Katie Hafner, and producer, Sarah Wyman) A five-part series about Frances Kelsey, the doctor who said no to thalidomide.
+We won an International Women's Podcast Award for this!

 (Producer/Voice) Decades after eradicating its wolves, Yellowstone decided to reintroduce them, and the wolves were thriving—until one wolf decided to make life hell for everyone around her.